Bohdan-Kalinichenko/Bohdan-Kalinichenko.github.io/content.md

 *PhD Candidate in Economics, Universidad Carlos III de Madrid*

-Welcome to my website!
 I am a PhD candidate in Economics at **Universidad Carlos III de Madrid**.
 My research lies at the intersection of macroeconomics, housing, and public finance.
 I study how fiscal policy affects housing demand, rental supply, and house prices, and how the structure of housing markets shapes the aggregate and distributional effects of these policies.
 I combine quantitative models with microeconomic data to study the implications for investment, housing affordability, redistribution, and welfare.

 I will be on the **2026 / 2027** academic job market.